gvwilson/sensibleadventures/coriandel/coriandel.md

 Ishad was furious.
-"At least you didn't swear to do it barehanded," he grunted, painting my brand-new scar with some foul-smelling grease the Darpani used on cows' udders so that it wouldn't bind.
+"At least you didn't swear to do it barehanded," he grunted, painting my brand-new scar with some foul-smelling grease the Darpani used on cows' udders so that it wouldn't tighten as it finished healing.
 "Or blindfolded."

 "Cork it, old man," I said, then yelped as he dug his thumb into my palm.
 "Ow!"

 He glared at me, just as Sehdie's father had.
-I sometimes think there is a secret school where they train old men to look and sound like that.
+I sometimes think there is a secret school that trains old men to look and sound like that.
 Their scowls, their grunts of disapproval---they're too much alike for it to just be chance.

 We were sitting in his rear courtyard.
 It was long and narrow, a brick-floored rectangle barely wide enough for our two stools and the side table where he kept his salves and polishes and a few foul-smelling concoctions that could serve as either.
 Rough wooden shelves took up half of one wall.
-Blunted weapons were stacked on them haphazardly, some probably half as old as the city itself.
+The blunted weapons stacked on them were probably half as old as the city itself.
 A dozen crosses on heavy pedestals stood against the other wall.
-Padded leather armor hung on each one, drying out after the day's lessons.
+Padded leather armor hung on each one to dry out after the day's lessons.
 I could smell them even above the reek of the Darpani grease.
-Ishad kept promising to tear out their quilted cotton linings and put in fresh ones, but never actually got around to it.
+Ishad kept promising to replace their quilted cotton linings, but never got around to it.

 I smelled onions frying next door as well.
 My mother was starting dinner.
 "And at least you didn't swear you'd do it tonight," Ishad grumbled.
-"Think you can hold it off a few days?
+"Think you can sit on it for a few days?
 Might be able to find a magician desperate enough to try and break it for you.
 If not here, then there's this grass thrower I used to know up in Ossisswe..."

 I shook my head.
 "I don't think so."
 The itch, the feeling that I had to be up and doing something, something important, was growing worse by the hour.
-I kept fighting the urge to bang the back of my head against a wall to ease it.
+I wanted to bang the back of my head against a wall to ease it.

-"Well, no, no, think on it a moment."
-Ishad raised a finger.
-"You said you would slay the creature, and see the girl free.
-Right?
-Not, ‛and see her set free'.
-So technically you have two tasks, not one.
-We can worry about the ‛free' bit later.
-Hells, maybe we can find a magician to bend the oath on that.
-I bet---"
+He sat back and frowned.
+"You sure?
+I've met folk that had blood oaths hanging over them.
+From what they said and what else I heard, they had weeks or even more before it got so bad that they couldn't sit still."
+His frown deepened.
+"Never heard of one coming on as quickly as this."

-"Give it a rest, Ishad.
-I can't afford a magician good enough to fix this.
+"Give it a rest," I snapped.
+"I can't afford a magician good enough to take this off me.
 And even if I could, what would I say to Sehdie?
 I can't---"

 "Damn Sehdie!" he exploded.
 The jar of salve jumped as he thumped the table.
 "And damn you for an idiot, swearing an idiot oath like that.
 This is your soul we're talking about here, lad, not just some painted froth of a girl."

 I stood.
 "Call her that again, and we will see whether you have anything left to teach me."

 He glared back at me, then sighed and shook his head.
-"Idiot," he repeated wearily.
-"Go on, go home.
-Get some food in you.
+"Idiot," he repeated wearily, at me or maybe at himself.
+"Go on, go home, get some food in you.
 I'll think on this.
 Gaaah..."

-I had to tell my mother.
-She would have heard soon enough anyway.
+I got up reluctantly.
+Getting food meant telling my mother, and I really didn't want to do that.
+I had too, though---she would hear about it soon enough if I didn't, and I wanted to make sure she didn't get some version that had me off to fight the dragon.
 A blood oath for love?
-The houseman might keep his mouth shut, but the rest of the staff had probably been watching too, which meant the tale would have gone halfway across Coriandel before I reached Ishad's.
+The houseman might keep his mouth shut, but the rest of the staff would have been watching too, which meant the tale was probably halfway to Ossisswe before I reached Ishad's.

-And of course I had to tell Kerrem why there was blood on his kerchief, which would normally be the same thing as hiring a troupe of balladeers.
+I told Kerrem first.
+I had to---he needed his shirt back, and I had to explain why there was blood on his kerchief.
+His first thought was to turn it into a ballad.
 Sehdie's father would be the villain, of course, a cruel monster who kept his daughter locked away with the rest of his treasure.
 In fact, by all accounts he was a decent man, despite what he thought of people like me.
 He hadn't remarried after Sehdie's mother died, and had kept his wife's sister in his home long after he could have turned her out.

 Sehdie's aunt was the real monster, at least according to Sehdie.
-She was as bitter as melon rind.
-She didn't think anything good had happened since the emir's aunt passed on the collar, and insisted Sehdie dress as though she was living back in her own younger days.
-She even made Sehdie take lessons in diction and deportment.
-"I swear she keeps a list somewhere," Sehdie told me.
-"Everyone in Coriandel is on it, and every time they forget to roll an ‛R', she puts a little tick beside their name."
+She was as bitter as a banana peel.
+She didn't think anything good had happened since the emir's aunt passed on the collar, and insisted Sehdie dress in clothes that even I knew had long since gone out of style.
+And she made Sehdie take lessons in diction and deportment.
+"I swear she keeps a list somewhere," Sehdie told me the first time we were alone together.
+"Everyone in Coriandel is on it, and every time they forget to roll an 'R', she puts a little tick beside their name."

-I left all of that out of the story when I told my mother what I'd done.
+I left all of that out when I told my mother what I'd done.
 She didn't cry---she wasn't the crying kind.
 But the look on her face...
 I'm the youngest, born years after my brother and my sisters.
 "Late for Luck," they say, but I had disappointed her so many times.
-Slipping out my window at night to watch Ishad teach city guardsmen how to fight dirty, when my sister had set herself to weaving traps for a few extra bezels from the day she was apprenticed.
-Getting into fights whenever someone made a joke about rat catchers, when my brother had been as peaceful as an old donkey.
+Slipping out my window at night to watch Ishad teach city guardsmen how to fight dirty, when my sister had been weaving traps for a few extra bezels from the day she was apprenticed.
+Getting into fights whenever someone made a joke about rat catchers, when my brother was as peaceful as an old donkey.
 She didn't know why I was so restless, any more than I did.
 And now this.

 She shook her head.
 "I wish---" She stopped herself before saying it, just like she always did. *I wish your father was here.*